 Place the garlic, shallot, and spices in a food processor with all the spices and olive oil to create a thick paste or rub.

-Step Three: Rub the paste all over the lamb.
+Step Three: Rub the shawrma paste all over the lamb.
 Rub the shawarma marinade on all sides of the lamb.
 For the best flavor, let stand for 1-2 hours.
 TIP: You can do this ahead and refrigerate for up to three days.

 I love creating shawarma wraps with pita bread, tahini sauce, zhoug, tomatoes and cucumbers and pickled onions.
 Or create shawarma bowls with rice, tahini sauce, zhoug, and a salad or veggie!
 Serve with any of the following;

-- Fluffy Middle Eastern Basmati Rice
+- Middle Eastern Rice

 - Tahini Yogurt Sauce

-- pita bread
+- Homemade Pita bread

 - Tahini Sauce

-- zhoug!
+- Zhoug!

 - Israeli Salad Recipe